sentoor-it21/Feedback-management-system/Readme.txt

-How to run the Complaint Management System (CMS) Project
+How to run the Feedback management system Project

 1. Download the zip file

-2. Extract the file and copy cms folder
+2. Extract the file and copy the folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)